 If you have any queries regarding the application process or are experiencing any difficulty with your submission, please contact email@example.com

 There is no limit to the frequency that grants can be awarded for attending Genetics Society meetings.

-The Supervisor’s supporting statement must be uploaded along with the online application before the deadline.
-Supervisors writing Support letters must be members of the Genetics Society and should include their membership number in the student application.
+The supervisor’s supporting statement must be uploaded along with the online application before the deadline.
+Supervisors writing support letters must be current members of the Genetics Society and should include their membership number in the student application.